-Any Additional Services are to be the subject of an Additional Services request.
+Any Additional Services are to be the subject of an Additional Services request under the PAFA contract.

 Potential extension of these Guidelines as other UNC modifications are developed

 These Guidelines have been prepared for the establishment of the PAC and PAFA arrangements.
 It is recognised that there are current and potential future modifications, in development that may require the extension of these Guidelines.
 These Guidelines allow for future change.